- What is Business Aviation?

 - Aircraft Operations

 - Professional Development

 The Safety Committee serves the Membership with strategic guidance and advice on matters relating to the safe operation of aircraft.
 The Committee provides insight to the Membership and Board of Directors by periodically identifying significant industry risks and serves as a center of expertise on a wide range of relevant business aviation safety matters.
 The Committee is also responsible for the NBAA Safety Awards Program.

 The NBAA Safety Committee promotes safety as the cornerstone value of business aviation by identifying significant industry risks and serving as a center of expertise on a wide range of safety matters.

-- Steve Charbonneau, Altria Client Services Inc. (Vice Chairman)
+- Steve Charbonneau, Altria Client Services LLC (Chairman)

-- David Ryan, MedImpact HealthCare Systems, Inc. (Secretary)
+- David Ryan, MedImpact HealthCare Systems, Inc. (Vice Chairman)